Edke/adaptest/README.md

-Adaptest - a lightweight yaml wrapper for httest
+Adaptest - a lightweight YAML wrapper for httest
 ================================================

-# Overview
+## Overview

 There are many powerful tools for automated HTTP-based tests, and and even in Python: